CoalTrain1618/Milestone_P_2/README.md

 ![Card grid](/assets/appFeaturesImgs/cardGrid.png)

-- A structured arrangement of cards displayed in a grid layout, ensuring a clear and organized game interface.
+- A structured arrangement of cards displayed in a grid layout, ensuring a clear and organised game interface.

 - Provides players with an intuitive visual format for interacting with the game, making gameplay smoother and more engaging.